thejinxters/popl-project/paper.md

 Overloading
 ===========

-One of the key aspects of the overloading api is the concept of the `@overload` decorator.
+One of the key aspects of the overloading API is the concept of the `@overload` decorator.
 When you have a function that could potentially take many types of arguments, the classic python way of dealing with this would be to create a series of `if` statements checking for the type of the argument.
 The `@overload`